Methodical101/Voltage-Recorder/README.md

 # ESP32 High-Fidelity Voltage Recorder

-This project turns your ESP32 into a high-precision voltage recorder that captures analog voltages from an external source (0-3.3V range), stores them in memory, and can replay them using the built-in DAC.
+This project turns a ESP32 into a high-precision voltage recorder that captures analog voltages from an external source (0-3.3V range), stores them in memory, and can replay them using the built-in DAC.
 Perfect for capturing and reproducing sensor signals, waveforms, or any time-varying voltage patterns.
-No SD card needed - everything runs in memory!

 ## Features